Skill-and-Luck-Coefficients/scrape_tournament_matches/README.md

 **Format Parameters**

 The only required parameter is what sports should be formatted.

-By default it takes them from `scrape.json`.
+By default it takes them from `src/scrape.json`.
 But you can also write them directly into `format.py`.

+**Filter Parameters**

+The only required parameter is what sports should be filtered.

+By default it takes them from `src/scrape.json`.
+But you can also write them directly into `format.py`.

+Optional parameters which can be changed in `src/filter.py`:
+- Whether invalid matches should be removed:
+    - `filter_matches: Literal['no', 'before', 'after']` parameter in `bet.filter.filter_and_save_tournaments_all_sports` function call.
+        - **"no"**: Do not filter them out.
+        - **"before"**: Filter them 'before' applying filtering functions
+        - **"after"**: Filter them 'after' applying filtering functions
+        - **Any other value**: same as "no".
+- Add/Remove new functions to filter tournaments:
+    - Add to `src.bet_explorer.filter.filter_functions`.
+    - Add/remove from `src/filter.py` filtering function list: `FILTERING_FUNCTIONS`.

 <br>